headlesslaravel/docs/metrics.md

 ### Dynamic Intervals

-Allow a dropdown to change chart data intervals and refresh the same
+Allow a dropdown to change chart data intervals and refresh the same endpoint:

 ```
 /cards/dashboard/total-orders?interval=day